 Streets & Statues of Dublin

-The name of this guided walk, Street and Statues of Dublin, describes well the aim of the of tour.
-A walk at a leisurely pace leaves time to appreciate the lively streets of the City center and to discover the unusual statues commissioned to celebrate the 1000th anniversary of the City.
-Along the way, there are plenty of opportunities for getting an insight into Dublin’s fascinating history and to admire its most famous monuments.
+Walking at a leisurely pace leaves time to appreciate the lively streets of the City center and to discover the unusual statues commissioned to celebrate the 1000th anniversary of the City.
+Our tour, Streets & Statues of Dublin, offer great opportunities for getting an insight into Dublin’s fascinating history and to admire its most famous monuments.
 The city was founded just over one thousand years ago by the Vikings who settled on the bank of the river Liffey.
 As the city grew, elegant bridges were built and new streets were laid out to link the two sides of the river.
-Beautiful perspectives were thus created and from the bridges, there are magnificent views over the city and its monuments.
+Beautiful perspectives were created and from the bridges, there are magnificent views over the city and its monuments.

 Statues of the Millenium

-For its 1000 anniversary, the City commissioned statues in honour of its citizens and of some of its famous artists.
-They can be found at the most unexpected locations, adding a touch of homeliness to the charm of the City.
+On this tour, Streets & Statues of Dublin, you will have an opportunity to admire many of the statues commissioned for the hundred anniversary, the City.
+They honor Dublin’s citizens and of some of its famous artists.
+They can be found at the most unexpected locations, adding a touch of homeliness to the charms of the City.
 The statue of Molly Malone, who sold fish on Dublin’s streets in the 17th century, may well be the most famous of all.